udistrital/paz_y_salvos_crud/README.md

 ## Licencia

-This file is part of evaluacion_docente_crud.
+This file is part of paz_y_salvos_crud.

-evaluacion_docente_crud is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+paz_y_salvos_crud is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-evaluacion_docente_crud is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+paz_y_salvos_crud is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with novedades_crud.
 If not, see https://www.gnu.org/licenses/.